 You can also start from a base of BARF dog food recipes, with the understanding that a more advanced knowledge of balanced nutrition meal plans would be needed to provide the full spectrum of nutrients your dog needs to thrive.

 For puppies, you should follow a detailed puppy feeding guide with a feeding chart that changes as the puppy gets older and grows.
-For adult dogs, a raw feeding guide will provide the daily amounts needed to keep your dog within the ideal weight range.
+For adult dogs, our raw feeding guide will provide the daily amounts needed to keep your dog within the ideal weight range.

 Cavoodles are one of the easiest dog breeds to groom.
 They do not require a lot of coat care and only need brushing about once every week or two, however their hair can get tangled around their toes which means they will be more prone to matting in those areas so you'll want to brush it there as well.
 You can take them to a professional groomer periodically, but frequent professional grooming isn't required.

 Cavoodles tend to be intelligent and easy to train.
 It's easy to develop an emotional connection with these friendly dogs.
 They learn very quickly so training sessions should be kept short and sweet, usually just five or ten minutes at most.
 Cavoodle puppies are eager to please their owners which makes them great for novice dog trainers!
 Fivebarks has some great training tips to help.

 They are known for their friendly temperament and loyal disposition.
 They require minimal grooming and have long silky coats.
 As puppies, they're easy to train and eager to please their owners, which is why they rank among the most popular dog breeds in Australia today.